MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/request/fetch.md

 ---
 title: fetch
-description: How to get data using `fetch`
+description: How to get data using the built-in `fetch` function
 ---